hosom/file-extraction/README.md

 While not preferred, this package can also be installed manually.
 To do this, follow the tasks below:

 ```
-cd <prefix>/share/bro/site
+cd <prefix>/share/zeek/site

 git clone git://github.com/hosom/file-extraction file-extraction

-echo "@load file-extraction" >> local.bro
+echo "@load file-extraction" >> local.zeek
 ```

 ## Configuration

-The package installs with the **extract-common-exploit-types.bro** policy, however, additional functionality may be desired.
+The package installs with the **extract-common-exploit-types.zeek** policy, however, additional functionality may be desired.

-Configuration must **always be done within the config.bro** file.
-Failure to isolate configuration to **config.bro** will result in your configuration being overwritten.
+Configuration must **always be done within the config.zeek** file.
+Failure to isolate configuration to **config.zeek** will result in your configuration being overwritten.

 ### Advanced Configuration